AD

 Advertise with Us!

-Promote your business with Chilli FM and reach a wide English-speaking audience in Marbella and the Costa del Sol.
+Promote your business with Chilli and reach a wide English-speaking audience in Marbella and the Costa del Sol.
 Explore our advertising opportunities and let us help you make waves in the community.

 About Us

-Chilli FM broadcasts in English for locals, expats, and tourists along Spain’s Costa del Sol.
+Chilli broadcasts in English for locals, expats, and tourists along Spain’s Costa del Sol.
 We keep it simple: non-stop music, no talk, no hassle, just great hits, all day.
 From Gibraltar to Nerja.

 Install App